apache/dubbo-website/docs/en-us/dev/SPI.md

 ### Configuration in config module

-In Dubbo config module，all SPI points have related attributes or labels，we can choose the specific SPI implementation by using its name.
-Like：
+In Dubbo config module, all SPI points have related attributes or labels, we can choose the specific SPI implementation by using its name.
+Like:

 ```xml
 <dubbo:protocol name="xxx" />